 Eva Cassidy’s guitar style

+Using counterpoint movements, we never feel as if anything sudden happens in the arrangement.
 This approach relaxes the listener and moves the focus to the elaborate vocal melody.

 Take the advanced course and you get six in depth lessons on how to play and arrange as Eva does in Over The Rainbow.

 Here are links to all these guitar lessons: Step 1 (Melody & Chorus 1) – Step 2 (Chorus 2 & 3) – Step 3 (Verses) – Step 4 (Solo) – Step 5 (Intro & Outro) – Step 6 (Complete song) – Step 7 (Lydian C & A shapes) – Step 8 ( Lydian G, E & D shapes).

 Go to Over The Rainbow lyrics.

 Among her most famed vocal performances are Dream A Little Dream Of Me, Que Sera, Sera and Over The Rainbow.

 An amateur recording of Eva playing Over The Rainbow in her local pub was played on Top of the Pops 2, a TV show in the UK on December 13th ’00.
 4 years after she was gone.

 Nobody has had more songs represented in the Great American Songbook than Harold Arlen.

 Amazingly, she had made an astonishing twelve films prior to The Wizard Of Oz.